codefenix-ConChaos/SixelGallery/README.md

 ## Instructions:

- 1. Extract the contents of the sixelgallery.zip to /sbbs/xtrn/sixelgallery
+ 1. Extract the contents of the ZIP file to /sbbs/xtrn/sixelgallery

  2. Download and install ImageMagick from: https://imagemagick.org

- 3. In your favorite text editor, open sixelgallery.js and edit the value of `PATH_TO_IM_CONV` to the path where ImageMagick is installed on your system, including the "convert" executable itself.
+ 3. In your favorite text editor, open settings.ini and edit the value of `path_to_im_conv` to the path where ImageMagick is installed on your system, including the "convert" executable itself.

+    `path_to_im_conv = c:\imagemagick\convert.exe`

- 4. Add as many paths as you want to have menu options in the the paths object.
+ 5. Add as many paths as you want to have menu options in the the paths.json file.

-    `[ "Menu name", "path_to_option",  clean_up_subdirectories ]`

-    The clean_up_subdirectories option removes subdirectories created as a result of browsing ZIP files.

     Examples:
     ```
     [
+       {
-        "Some homemade food",         // .......
-Menu name
+          "name": "Some homemade food",
-        "c:\\files\\images\\food",    // .......
-Path to directory
-        false                         // .......
-Clean up subdirectories
-    ],
-    [
+          "path": "c:\\files\\images\\food",
+          "cleanup_zip_subdirs": false
+       },
+       {
-        "GIFs Galore CD-ROM",         // .......
-Menu name
+          "name": "GIFs Galore CD-ROM",
-        "c:\\files\\gifgalor\\GIFS",  // .......
-Path to directory
-        false                         // .......
-Clean up subdirectories
-    ],
-    [
+          "path": "c:\\files\\gifgalor\\GIFS",
+          "cleanup_zip_subdirs": false
+       },
+       {
-        "fsxNet Images",              // .......
-Menu name
+          "name": "fsxNet Images",
-        "c:\\files\\fsxnet_imge",     // .......
-Path to directory
-        true                          // .......
-Clean up subdirectories
+          "path": "c:\\files\\fsxnet_imge",
+          "cleanup_zip_subdirs": true
+       }
     ]
     ```

+    The `cleanup_zip_subdirs` option removes subdirectories created as a result of browsing ZIP files.

- 5. Add to SCFG -> External Programs-> Online Programs (Doors):
+ 6. Add to SCFG -> External Programs-> Online Programs (Doors):

     ```
     Name                  Sixel Gallery